minhchaudo/mut-enzyme-pred/README.md

 python -m meep -train -reg -traindata your/data/path.csv -ms your/model/save/path.pkl
 ```

+Your training data file is expected to be a .csv file with separator "," and contains the following columns: "id", "wt_seqs", "mut_seqs", and "val".
+The "val" column should contain float values in case of regression and binary values (0 and 1) in the case of classification.
+To illustrate, please take a look at the files data_li/df_li_class.csv and data_li/df_li_reg.csv.

-For model validation and testing, can also specify the proportion of the test set.
+For model validation and testing, you can also specify the proportion of the test set.

 ```
 python -m meep -train -reg -traindata your/data/path.csv -ms your/model/save/path.pkl -ts 0.1